sakiryu/cosmos/README.md

 ```
 ### Running with docker

-- Replace the dummy path below with to point to the folder you've created in the root directory of the project
+- Replace the dummy path below to point to the folder you've created in the root directory of the project

 ```
 docker build . -t cosmos